 As the saying goes, there are only two certainties in life: death and taxes.
 An unwillingness to plan for either is a recipe for disaster.
 Individuals who pass away without a will essentially hand the keys to their kingdom and control of their assets over to the states where they reside.
 Without a will, intestate laws will determine who should receive those assets, which will become public through the probate process and subject to federal estate taxes and probate fees when they are not properly structured.

-The list of famous people who did little to plan their estates includes musicians such as Michael Jackson, Amy Winehouse and Bob Marley.
+The list of famous people who did little to plan their estates includes musicians such as Michael Jackson, Amy Winehouse, Bob Marley and, more recently, Aretha Franklin.
 Also included on this list are well-established business people, such as South Florida sports team icon Joe Robbie, and attorneys, such as former president Abraham Lincoln.

 Not everyone has to worry about leaving behind an estate valued at more than $200 million.
 However, it is important that individuals at all income levels take the time during life to plan for what will happen to their assets and their survivors at the time of their eventual death.